- BENIN – OAPI

 - UGANDA – ARIPO

 CAPITAL : BEIJING

 LANGUAGE : MANDARIN & ENGLISH

-The Chinese Intellectual Property office is known as the State Intellectual Property Office of the PRC (SIPO).
+The Chinese IPR office is known as the State Intellectual Property Office of the PRC (SIPO).

 INTERNATIONAL TREATIES TO WHICH CHINA IS SIGNATORY

 - Paris Convention for the protection of industrial property

 - Agreement on Trade Related Aspects of Intellectual Property Rights –TRIPS.

 - Budapest Treaty on the International Recognition of the Deposit of Micro-organisms for the Purposes of Patent Procedure